 Some contracts may contain provisions that require the Customer to provide notice to the supplier before they can terminate the contract for convenience.
-If the required notice is sufficient to allow the Company to complete any conversion of work in process to finished equipment AND the customer is required to purchase all finished equipment at the contractually stated price, then it could be concluded that the Company has a contractual right to payment for performance throughout the duration of the contract.
+If the required notice is sufficient to allow the Company to complete any conversion of work in process to finished goods AND the customer is required to purchase all finished goods at the contractually stated price, then it could be concluded that the Company has a contractual right to payment for performance throughout the duration of the contract.

-Discussion in the Implementation Guidance and Illustrations section of ASC 606 make it clear that the consideration of the "right to consideration for performance" is a contractual and legal question and is typically not impacted by the Company's history of enforcement of their rights.
-The Company's decision to waive their rights to consideration is a separate decision and is accounted for when and if that decision is made.
+Discussion in the Implementation Guidance and Illustrations section of ASC 606 make it clear that the consideration of the "right to consideration for performance" is a contractual and legal question.